karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 - **The project manager validates.** The PM checks source records, challenges assumptions, resolves conflicts, and confirms owners and dates.
 - **Authorized stakeholders decide.** Sponsors, product owners, risk partners, and governance bodies retain approvals and accountability.

-The library can be used with ChatGPT, Claude, Microsoft Copilot, Gemini, or another enterprise-approved language model.
-It is tool-neutral and designed for both traditional and Agile delivery.

 ## What Makes This Library Different

 Many prompt collections stop at generating polished text.
 This library treats AI output as a **governed project artifact**.
 Every core prompt is designed to produce: